What Could Possibly Go Wrong?#

 }

-I start by parsing a json file containing configurations for the server like the port, number of back logs and the root directory(the directory from which the files are served).Well parsing the JSON files were pretty simple then I thought.
-Thanks to cJSON.
-Then I create a socket and bind it to the port specified in the configuration and set it up for listening mode.
+I start by parsing a JSON file containing configurations for the server like the port, number of backlogs, and the root directory (the directory from which the files are served).
+Parsing the JSON files was simpler than I thought — thanks to cJSON.

 setup socket